sookm/kicedu-final-team/README.md

 ## Final Data Analysis Team Project

-***This was the final team project in "Data Analysis Process Using R and Python" with the aim of reviewing and putting to use the contents of the class.*** ***This data set is part of a report into education in Portugal.<br />
+***This was the final team project in "Data Analysis Process Using R and Python" with the aim of reviewing and putting to use </br> the contents of the class.*** ***This data set is part of a report into education in Portugal.
 References to Portuguese educational issues could also be identified in an EU report.***<br />

 ***The data's dependent variable is students' math scores.***<br />